Coquimbo Formation: Culebrón Park

 Strata of the Coquimbo Formation are largely exposed across creeks and slopes of the Culebrón Park (Parque el Culebrón) of the region.
 Coquinas, sandstones, and other sediments, as well as abundant fossilized mollusks, can be observed all over the park.
 Despite the paleontological nature of the site, the Culebrón Park has undergone multiple instances of cleaning-up due to pollution caused by littering, with several areas of the park having become littering spots.

-During the summer of 1984, reforestation work at the area of the Culebrón Park lead by the National Forest Corporation (CONAF) revealed two relatively complete and articulated cetacean skeletons in nearby creeks with outcrops of the Coquimbo Formation.
+During the summer of 1984, reforestation work at the area of the Culebrón Park led by the National Forest Corporation (CONAF) revealed two relatively complete and articulated cetacean skeletons in nearby creeks with outcrops of the Coquimbo Formation.
 The individuals were unearthed within the same stratigraphic context from yellowish sandstones and some coquinas at a depth no greater than 40 cm, and set apart from each other by approximately 400 m.
 Upon the discovery of such remains, the Archaeological Museum of La Serena was contacted in order to manage the fossils.
 The museum later reached out to the Chilean National Museum of Natural History for further study.